DIAS: A Dataset and Benchmark for Intracranial Artery Segmentation in DSA sequences: Related work

 In the past few years, deep learning has revolutionized vessel segmentation, outperforming traditional approaches like hand-crafted features~\cite{zhang2018vesselness}, filtering-based models~\cite{sang2007knowledge}, and statistical models~\cite{liu2018vessel}.
 Deep learning-based methods, particularly UNet~\cite{unet} and its numerous variants, have become the primary methods for vessel segmentation.
 These networks typically employ an encoder-decoder architecture with popular components, such as multi-scale design~\cite{maa-unet,meng2020multiscale,scsnet}, deep supervision~\cite{wu2019vessel,meng2020multiscale,fr-unet}, attention mechanisms~\cite{cs2-net,maa-unet,agnet}, atrous convolution~\cite{rvsegnet,wu2019vessel,fr-unet,meng2020multiscale}, and improved skip connections~\cite{meng2020multiscale,fr-unet}.
 Moreover, several novel neural networks~\cite{rvgan,gnn} have also succeeded in vessel segmentation by leveraging generative adversarial networks (GAN) or graph neural networks (GNN).
 Beyond network architectures, some research has focused on optimizing training strategies~\cite{sgl,boosting} and modifying loss functions~\cite{loss}.

-However, there have been few studies on DSA vessel segmentation.
-Meng~\emph{et al.}~\cite{meng2020multiscale} proposed a CNN-based multiscale dense CNN segmentation network for IA segmentation in single-frame DSA, utilizing multiscale atrous convolution, enhanced dense blocks, and redesigned skip connections.
-Zhang~\emph{et al.}~\cite{BEFD} proposed a boundary enhancement and feature denoising module to improve the extraction of boundary information in DSA coronary segmentation.
+There have been few studies on DSA vessel segmentation. \cite{meng2020multiscale} proposed a CNN-based multiscale dense CNN segmentation network for IA segmentation in single-frame DSA, utilizing multiscale atrous convolution, enhanced dense blocks, and redesigned skip connections. \cite{BEFD} proposed a boundary enhancement and feature denoising module to improve the extraction of boundary information in DSA coronary segmentation.
 These two approaches are tailored for vessel segmentation in individual DSA frames.
-For vessel sequence, Hao~\emph{et al.} proposed the sequential vessel segmentation network (SVS-Net) for vessel segmentation in X-ray coronary angiography, which incorporates 3D convolutional layers to extract rich temporal-spatial features and employs channel attention blocks to learn discriminative features~\cite{svsnet}.
-Su~\emph{et al.} proposed a spatio-temporal U-Net (ST U-Net) architecture which integrates convolutional gated recurrent units (ConvGRU) in the contracting branch of U-Net for cerebral artery and vein segmentation in DSA sequences~\cite{su2022spatio}.
+For vessel sequence, \cite{svsnet} proposed the sequential vessel segmentation network (SVS-Net) for vessel segmentation in X-ray coronary angiography, which incorporates 3D convolutional layers to extract rich temporal-spatial features and employs channel attention blocks to learn discriminative features. \cite{su2022spatio} proposed a spatio-temporal U-Net (ST U-Net) architecture which integrates convolutional gated recurrent units (ConvGRU) in the contracting branch of U-Net for cerebral artery and vein segmentation in DSA sequences.
 While both methods achieve vessel segmentation within sequences, the former is not adaptable to variable sequences, and the latter is challenging to extend to other models.